telefonicaid/iotagent-node-lib/doc/api.md

 }
 ```

-When receiving the attributes `v`, `v1` and `v2` in a payload from a message received in the southbound:
+When receiving the measures `v`, `v1` and `v2` in a payload from a message received in the southbound:

 ```json
 {